ramonavic/music_hackathon/README.md

-<<<<<<< HEAD
 # Music Hackathon Project

 ###INFO

 A scraper using the Nokogiri gem to retrieve artist data from different pages.
 The data will be added as a bookmark so that the user can keep track of his or her favourite artists.
 This hackathon project was created in 2 days.
 On [this page](https://intense-basin-22468.herokuapp.com/) you can find an example hosted on Heroku.

 Cool stuf we learned from this project include:
 - Using Nokogiri and Net HTTP to scrape data as effective as possible
 - Validate if data is present inside the view
 - Using the Materialize parallax view

 ###Team:
 - [Stefan Ouweneel](https://github.com/Stefanouweneel)
 - [Dennis Dijkstra](https://github.com/dennisdijkstra)
 - [Ramon Schmitt](https://github.com/RamonSchmitt)
 - [Ramon Hofmeister](https://github.com/ramonavic)

 ###TODO:

 - Background helpers
 - Find a good source for images